zainh-mw/matlab-proxy/troubleshooting/README.md

 3. [Collecting Logs](#collecting-logs)

 # Requirements
-* Python
+- Python

 # Running the Script
-From the folder where this repository is cloned, you can run the following command to gather troubleshooting output:
+To generate troubleshooting output, run the following command from the folder where you cloned this `matlab-proxy` repository.
 ```bash
 $ python ./troubleshooting/troubleshooting.py
 ```
 # Collecting Logs
 If you collect matlab-proxy logs using the **MWI_LOG_FILE** environment variable, we recommend that you provide the same variable when executing the troubleshooting script.
 This allows the script to gather the relevant logs for analysis.

-An example command to do that in linux would be:
+For example, the command to do this in Linux would be:
 ```bash
 $ MWI_LOG_FILE=/tmp/log.file python ./troubleshooting/troubleshooting.py
 ```
+For details about using environment variables in MATLAB Proxy, see [Advanced Usage](/Advanced-Usage.md).

 ----